erdogant/erdogant/README.rst

 **A structured list of my repo's**

 All Repos can be found in the Repositories section.
-The links in the table are to the API (Sphinx) documentation.
+If Sphinx pages are available, the link will directly go to the documenation pages.

 .. table::